fumzy123/results-summary-component/README.md

  1. min-height sets the minimum height of an element, but allows it to grow if the content needs more space.

+ 2. Coding Mobile first was helpful to this desn

 ### Built with

 - Semantic HTML5 markup